PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 <h3>Reset the New Mine to Test it Exists</h3>

 Go ahead and reset the mine.
-All of the sealanters that were used to mark the mine are now gone, and so are the two layers of dirt.
-That confirms success with our first mine.
+All of the sealanterns that were used to mark the mine are now gone, and so are the two layers of dirt.
+That confirms success with our first mine since the only default block that exists in the mines when created is air.

 ```
 /mines reset test1